nrwl/nx/docs/shared/angular-tutorial/angular-monorepo.md

 Also, make sure you

-- [Join the Nx community Slack](https://go.nrwl.io/join-slack) to ask questions and find out the latest news about Nx.
+- [Join the Official Nx Discord Server](https://go.nx.dev/community) to ask questions and find out the latest news about Nx.
 - [Follow Nx on Twitter](https://twitter.com/nxdevtools) to stay up to date with Nx news
 - [Read our Nx blog](https://blog.nrwl.io/)
 - [Subscribe to our Youtube channel](https://www.youtube.com/@nxdevtools) for demos and Nx insights